-The rising interest rates now and that are to come drive a re-pricing of risk and so a re-appraisal of values, especially for many secondary and tertiary properties.
-Even if interest rates are only returning to pre-2008 levels (and those of previous years and centuries), that is still a serious challenge to the half generation who have not known anything different and a challenge to economies priced and funded on the basis of low rates.
-The risks are magnified where there is more borrowing now than when interest rates were last at such levels.
-A world glut of savings may have helped drive interest rates down but governments are now borrowing even more heavily, seeking "the kindness of strangers" at the price the markets, now more selective, may demand.
-We are at risk of testing the limits of what markets will be willing to fund, especially as increasing debts meet the discipline of investors.
+The rising interest rates now and that are to come drive a re-pricing of ▶ the United States - increased from 1.5% to 3.9%. risk and so a re-appraisal of values, especially for many secondary and tertiary properties.
+Even if interest rates are only returning to pre-2008 Lenders' margins have also widened. levels (and those of previous years and centuries), that is still a serious There are risks of rates rising more sharply, bringing challenges to conchallenge to the half generation who have not known anything different fidence, liquidity and solvency in markets.
+This follows the successive and a challenge to economies priced and funded on the basis of low shocks of the pandemic, disrupted and diversifying supply chains, the complex patterns of economic recovery around the world and now Russia's invasion of Ukraine with its consequences, including the effect on energy prices.